-SECTION 3: BE IT FURTHER ORDAINED that this Ordinance shall take effect from and after the date it shall have been passed by the Town Council, properly signed, certified, and has met all other legal requirements of the Town Charter, and as otherwise provided by law, the general welfare of the Town requiring it.
+SECTION 3.
+BE IT FURTHER ORDAINED that this ordinance shall take effect from and after the date it shall have been passed, properly signed, certified, and has met all other legal requirements, and as otherwise provided by law, the general welfare of the Town of Signal Mountain requiring it.